 The lymphatic system transports fluid and filters toxins from the body.

 “Massaging the face and neck can stimulate the lymph nodes to drain fluid from the face,” Engelman explains.

 Tighter-looking, puff-free skin

 Engelman says there are a few potential culprits behind a slightly swollen or puffy appearance:

-- Lying down for long periods of time causes fluid to collect in the soft tissues of the face.
+- Lying down for long periods causes fluid to collect in the soft tissues of the face.
 That’s why you’re most likely to notice puffiness in the morning.

 - Hormonal fluctuations during the menstrual cycle can contribute to water retention and puffiness.

 - Eating processed and high-sodium foods makes you thirsty.
-As you drink more fluids, it can collect in areas of the body, including the face.
+As you drink more fluids, they can collect in areas of the body, including the face.